 Fall in Korea’s national parks means a fever pitch of crowds following the leaves.
 Our quiet drive through South Jeolla Province began without too much traffic until the park entrance came into view.
 That’s when we ran smack dab into lines of individual cars and those ubiquitous tour buses.
 After abandoning the car at a distant parking lot, we got out searched for the right trail.
 There are information kiosks at the park’s front entrance, explaining the types of trails and their difficulty.

 We picked one that followed the ridgeline, full of scenery yet at the same time, bringing back that pesky fear of heights I’ll never forget from Wolchulsan National Park.
 Reaching the park’s highest peak around lunchtime, we find spectacular views and a rock concert atmosphere.
 Everyone is sitting at the top and gobbling up bits of steamed pork (보쌈) and other treats.
 My taste buds swell at the smell of it all.
 However, the soju fumes quickly send them back to normal size.
 Beer cans crack open amid a chorus of chatter and laughter.

 Running Down the Mountain

-DISCLOSURE: I may be an affiliate for products that I recommend.
-If you purchase those items through my links I will earn a commission.
-You will not pay more when buying a product through my link.
-In fact, I oftentimes am able to negotiate a lower rate (or bonuses) not available elsewhere.
-Plus, when you order through my link, it helps me to continue to offer you lots of free stuff.
+DISCLOSURE: We may be an affiliate for products/services that we recommend.
+If you purchase those items through our links, we will earn a commission.
+You will not pay more when buying a product through our links.
+In fact, we oftentimes are able to negotiate a lower rate (or bonuses) not available elsewhere.
+Plus, when you order through our links, it helps us to continue offering you lots of free stuff.
 Thank you, in advance for your support!